 I think there’s a bad reputation that comes with the Northwest Folklife Festival.
 When I asked people if the event was worth checking out, several people told me that it wasn’t.
 I heard complaints about marijuana, “hippies” and even shootings.
 But we see it as a very family friendly event.
 There were tons of kids running around and having a great time.

 As with any festival, there are a bunch of vendors at the Northwest Folklife Festival.
 You can find any type of food you want (gyros, fried peanut butter and jelly sandwiches, etc.), and also people selling anything from clothes, to jewelry to bathtubs.
 I even saw a few random people sitting on the curb selling their own handmade goods.

 Before we checked out the Northwest Folklife Festival, everyone said the event supposedly wasn’t for everyone.
 I beg to differ (unless you have no interest in folk music, etc.).
-From what Tove and I saw, the Northwest Folklife Festival is great for folks old, young and anywhere in-between.
+From what Tove and I saw, the festival is great for folks old, young and anywhere in-between.
 Sure, it might not be what you encounter every day, but there’s no harm in stepping outside the box.
 Plus, it’s free entertainment on a holiday weekend.
 How can you beat that?

 Have you ever gone to the Northwest Folklife Festival?
 What do you think of the event?
 We would love to hear from you.
 Please leave a comment below or connect with us on Twitter, Facebook and Instagram.
 You can also check out Seattle Bloggers for more great Memorial Day weekend events around the Emerald City.